zcattacz/alasql_wiki/How-to-create-Google-Map-from-CVS.md

 ### Answer

-You can use Alasql library to load and parse CSV data from server or from desktop.
+You can use AlaSQL library to load and parse CSV data from server or from desktop.

 ***FROM SERVER*** Here is an example of how to load data from CSV and pass it to Google Maps api (the full code and the result [you can see here](http://alasql.org/demo/009geo/)).
 ```js